martinpllu/agent-dev-guide/generate.md

 - Go through each section systematically.
 - Think hard and dive deep, using subagents if required.
 It's extremely important to make this guide as good as possible.
 - The guide should be comprehensive yet compact.
 Every token counts!
-- Link to any documentation that provides more detail.
+- Link to any documentation or config files that provide more detail.
+For example, the Architecture section might link to architecture docs found in the codebase.
+Or the Code Style section might refer to the code auto-formatter config file.
 - Mark any missing architecture elements or capabilities with [Not implemented yet]
-- Skip any irrelevant sections entirely, e.g. don't include Database sections for stateless tools
+- If any topics (## headings) or items (### headings) are non-applicable fill them with just [Not applicable - REASON].
+For example, for the '## Frontend' topic you might write [Not applicable - backend-only service].
+For the '### Containerization` item you might write [Not applicable - serverless app]  If marking a topic as not applicable, skip all contained items.
+- Document major framework versions if significant, e.g. React Router v7.
+Don't document library versions.

-Examples sections:
+Example sections:

 ```
 ### Start development server